 On arrival, you will be transferred to the lodge where the orientation and tackle set-up begins.
 After lunch, you can start your fishing with an unguided session wading the local flats.

-On arrival, you will take a taxi to your overnight hotel.
+On arrival in Mahe, once you have collected your bags, you will need to take a taxi (not included) to your overnight hotel.

 Arrive Home